darkcumulus/webdev-it11/README.md

     - instructions how to do the activity 5 can be found [here](https://drive.google.com/drive/folders/1RYiEyO-a_bSTV7yJI3qkSqC6JRQW7_U3)
   - [Activity 6](https://docs.google.com/forms/d/158arFitBKd5udgru0SWpkg6XniSwOwEYKSp3AOqNFc8) Submit here
     - instructions how to do the activity 6 can be found [here](https://drive.google.com/drive/folders/1xqvE1ePsQFqKoGWBA8en23eedN1l7d4t)
-  - [Activity 7](https://drive.google.com/drive/u/1/folders/1_eBdzKUTpU8K-PC-Vbda1uQh1HK3zv5z) (Final Activity) download project files here, read it carefully and follow the instructions. (you must watch Week17-18 to do this)
+  - [Activity 7](https://drive.google.com/drive/u/1/folders/1_eBdzKUTpU8K-PC-Vbda1uQh1HK3zv5z) (Final Activity) download project files, read the [instructions](https://drive.google.com/file/d/1jBjkLtN0O29IX7ttBa1mzE3Ebm2qsyrv/view?usp=sharing) and start doing it (you must watch Week17-18 to do this). this is not hard to do, it is almost the same with what i'm doing in week18 folder.
+You are just applying it to different database.
+Goodluck